nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all contacts using the `list` command.
+   1. Prerequisites: List all contacts using the `list` or `clist` command.
 Multiple contacts in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.